Acute Infective Vasitis

 References:

-Amara Ahmed is a medical student at the Florida State University College of Medicine.
+Updated 08/25/2023: Amara Ahmed is a Radiology Resident at The University of Florida.
+She did her medical school at the Florida State University College of Medicine.
 She serves on the executive board of the American Medical Women’s Association and Humanities and Medicine.
 She is also an editor of HEAL: Humanism Evolving through Arts and Literature, a creative arts journal at the medical school.
 Prior to attending medical school, she graduated summa cum laude from the Honors Medical Scholars program at Florida State University where she completed her undergraduate studies in exercise physiology, biology, and chemistry.
 In her free time, she enjoys reading, writing, and spending time with family and friends.

 Follow Amara Ahmed on Twitter @Amara_S98